bluerange-io/bluerange-setup/docker/README.md

 ```

 The HTTPS certificate required may be generated using <https://letsencrypt.org/>.
 Please make sure to have a property DNS record set up for your workstation.

+In case no HTTPS certificate is found the [bluerange-compose.sh](bluerange-compose.sh) script will set up a certificate authority interactively.
+Secure connections using this mechanism require installation of the `ca.pem` file created as a trusted ca onto all IoT gateways, mobile and browser clients.

 ## Optional configuration